BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Dialogs.Location/readme.md

 ### Description
 This is part of the [Bot Builder Community Extensions](https://github.com/garypretty/botbuilder-community) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.

-This dialog is an implementation of the [Bot Builder Location dialog that Microsoft release for v3](https://www.github.com/microsoft/botbuilder-location) of the Bot Builder SDK.
+This dialog is an implementation based on the [Bot Builder Location dialog that Microsoft release for v3](https://www.github.com/microsoft/botbuilder-location) of the Bot Builder SDK.

 The dialog, which has 100% feature parity with the v3 dialog, makes it simple for your to prompt your bot's users for a location.
 It has the following features.